KaderBozkurt/KaderBookStore1/KaderBookStore/ReadMe.txt

 1258-add-migration 'AddCategoryDb'
 1331- update and added using statement KadersBokks.Models 1332- error for Category class its same name but somathing worng...
     2022/11/11
-      1326- created Categories table but i cant see in SQL Server Object Explorer for fix: Refresh twice but i not see my table build again but still have same problem
+1326- created Categories table but i cant see in SQL Server Object Explorer
+      for fix: Refresh twice but i not see my table build again but still have same problem 1345- Let's break and refresh brain
+1417- i opened my project school lab. but my database cant update 1418-check my main project and its still working and i add my category table in database on my labtop but why doesnt work lab computer?
+1430- i found some issuses about guthup when update my projet on githup, githup doesnt update my database. so when clone my project at school computer it not show database table and SQL server.

+1828- Start Part2.2